Analytical Solutions of Open String Field Theory: Schnabl's solution

 We already showed in~(\ref{ZeroAction}) that the action for $\Psi_\lambda$ seems to vanish.
 Actually we showed that the action vanishes order by order in $\lambda$.
 This suggests that $\Psi_\lambda$ can be regularized by expanding it up to some finite order $N$ in $\lambda$.
 Such a regularization will not affect terms up to $\lambda^N$ in the action.
 Yet, at higher orders some of the terms needed for~(\ref{ZeroAction}) to hold will be missing, allowing for a non-vanishing action.

-Concentraiting on the kinetic term in the action, we have of the order of $N^2$ terms with powers of $\lambda$ larger than $N$.
+Concentrating on the kinetic term in the action, we have of the order of $N^2$ terms with powers of $\lambda$ larger than $N$.
 Therefore, for the proposed regularization to hold, it should be the case that

 Using CFT methods we can calculate the correlator

 In the limit where both $n$ and $m$ are large, this correlator becomes a constant.
 The terms in~(\ref{KineticTerm}) behave in this limit (due to the two derivatives) like $N^{-2}$, so~(\ref{KineticTerm}) does not hold and the summation produces a finite term.
 This demonstrates that, at least for calculating the action, cutting the series at finite $N$ is not a consistent regularization.